 - Conserve Plus™ Grain Protector: 100 g/L spinosad, 100 g/L s-methoprene.
 Used in combination with a compatible OP product such as chlorpyrifos-methyl (ReldanTM), or fenitrothion.

 - K-Obiol® EC Combi, synergised grain protectant: 50 g/L deltamethrin, 400 g/L piperonyl butoxide.
 Used in combination with an OP partner, e.g. chlorpyrifos-methyl (ReldanTM), or fenitrothion.

 For recommendations on application for the two options above, head here.

 Another option for protection is Fenitrothion & IGR which is approved for use on all cereal grains (including malting barley) and has been found to be effective against organphosphate and pyrethroid resistant insect strains.
 It’s important with all grain protectants to ensure that spray equipment is calibrated for correct dose rates to acheive maximum grain coverage.

-The temperature of the grain when stored and its moisture content can have a large impact on the viability of the grain.
-Grain is a good insulator so without proper aeration fans it will hold its initial temperature until it is taken out.
-Grain of high temperature and moisture content will be at a greater risk of poor germination and seed viability than grain stored at lower levels.
-Not only this but higher grain temperatures increase the reproduction rates of many stored grain insects.
+The temperature of the grain when stored and moisture content can have a large impact on the viability of the grain.
+Grain is a good insulator so generally, without proper aeration fans, the temperature the grain is initially stored at will remain reasonably constant until it is taken out.
+Grain of high temperature and high moisture content will have a much higher risk of poor germination and seed viability than grain stored at lower levels.
+Not only this, but higher grain temperatures increase the reproduction rates of many stored grain insects.

 Grain Sample Quality and Seed Treatment Options